lblod/ember-rdfa-editor-lblod-plugins/README.md

 Each of the variables provided by this addon have a different editing experiences and use different components:

 #### The text variable
 Editing a text variable requires no extra components aside from its node-spec and node-view.
-A user can just type into the text variable directly
+A user can just type into the text variable directly.

 #### The number variable
 Editing a number variable can be done in its nodeview directly.
 When a user clicks on a number variable in a document, it opens a popup allow you to fill in a number.